abdollahifard/MPS-Quantitative-Evaluation/README.md

 Programming Language: MATLAB.

 Software Requirements: At first, the user MUST download and put the SIFT demo program on the MATLAB search path (http://www.cs.ubc.ca/~lowe/keypoints/siftDemoV4.zip).

-Then you can easily run our code as follows:
+Then download and put the files of this repository on the path and use them as follows:

 >>[ci,cc,c]=mps_quantitative_evaluation(ti,Y);